-• As new technologies and trends emerge, you'll need to be able to future-proof your brand.
-Luckily, headless commerce allows you to quickly adjust your frontend without needing to re platform on the backend.
+As new technologies and trends emerge, you'll need to be able to future-proof your brand.
+Luckily, headless commerce allows you to quickly adjust your frontend without needing to replatform on the backend.
 In a headless environment, brands can seamlessly test and implement new technologies, giving developers the freedom to innovate without being constrained by traditional CMS limitations.

-• The frontend, or "head," of your ecommerce site can be tailored for optimal content delivery by connecting to a CMS, DXP, or IoT device designed for content- or experience-led commerce.
-This setup allows you to swap out the frontend as needed without disrupting backend operations.
+The frontend, or "head," of your ecommerce site can be tailored for optimal content delivery by connecting to a CMS, DXP, or IoT device designed for content- or experience-led commerce.
+This

-• This way, you can focus less on developing and more on scaling your business.
+This way, you can focus less on developing and more on scaling your business.